nodrygo/elicloj/README.md

 ## What is this ##

+WARNING NOT FINISHED YET do not try to use
 Elicloj goal is to connect an Erlang/Elixir process to Clojure nRepl

 ## What do you need ? ##